zchee/golang-wiki/gopls.md

     },
 },
 "gopls": {
-    "enablePlaceholders": true, // add parameter placeholders when completing a function "enhancedHover": true,      // experimental to improve quality of hover (will be on by default soon) }
+    "usePlaceholders": true, // add parameter placeholders when completing a function "enhancedHover": true,      // experimental to improve quality of hover (will be on by default soon) }
 ```